writ-esh/TinDog/README.md

 # TinDog
-A website based purely on Bootstrap
+A website entirely based on Bootstrap